HOME BROWSE SALARIES BEST PAYING JOBS

 Change in salary based on education varies drastically from one location to another and depends hugely on the career field as well.
 The data displayed here is the combined average of multiple jobs.
 To view accurate figures, choose a specific job title.

-Employees who earned a Bachelor's Degree earn 24% more than those who only managed to attain a cerificate or diploma.
+Those who obtained a Bachelor's Degree earned 24% more than their counterparts with a certificate or diploma.

-Is a Master's degree or an MBA worth it?
-Should you pursue higher education?
+Is investing in a Master's degree or an MBA worth it?
+Is pursuing higher education worth the investment?

-Salary Comparison By Gender
+Salary and Compensation Comparison By Gender / Singapore

-Salary comparison by gender monthly Singapore
+Salary comparison by gender Singapore monthly

 Share This Chart